MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-invitations-security-model.md

 ## Invitation lifetime

-An invitation is active from the time it is created until it is revoked.
+An invitation is active from the time it's created until it's revoked.

 ### Creation